PrakharSingh0908/ETHIndia/README.md

-# ProjectName - ETHIndia 2023
+# Back It Up - ETHIndia 2023

 Crypto backup and recovery system built completely on-chain.

 Restore your crypto even if you lose access to your wallet or die.